sakshikaveri/Web-Development/README.md

 # Web-Development
-This repository includes my projects on web development
+This repository includes the Web development course contents I have learnt and prepared